Garbage and Recycling Collections

 Glass is intentionally broken during the sorting process (this is called cullet for making bottles and jars) or may go through the crushing plant (crushed glass for road building) and stored in piles.
 Glass is loaded directly into truck trailers.
 These products are then sold nationally and internationally to manufacturers and or on-sellers.

 Non-recyclable items such as plastic bags, bedding and hoses, which are called ‘contamination’, are removed from the conveyor belt by hand.
 At great expense ($135/tonne) we send a semi-truck load or two each day to landfill.

-Council operates three waste disposal sites.
-One at Coleambally, one at Darlington Point and one at Jerilderie.
+Council operates waste disposal sites (waste depots/landfills) at Coleambally, Darlington Point and Jerilderie.

 We hold an annual bulky waste and green waste kerbside collection.